Stefan Armbruster

 Sean Jacobs is a Papua New Guinean-born Australian writer, and government relations and public policy specialist.
 He is a former Brisbane City Council election candidate, ministerial adviser, United Nations worker, international youth volunteer, and national water polo champion.

-Sean holds a BA (International Relations) from Griffith University and a Postgraduate Certificate in Policing, Intelligence and Counter Terrorism from Macquarie University.
-He also holds qualifications from the Australian National Security College, the Australian Institute of Management and the University of New England.
+He has worked with all levels of government in Australia, New Zealand and PNG, and provides regular commentary and analysis in various publications and in the media on strategic issues and the Pacific.
+He is the author of Winners Don't Cheat: Advice for young Australians from a young Australian (2018), Neville Bonner: A Biography (2021) and Thoroughly Modern Patriot (2022).
+Sean is currently a Griffith Asia Institute Industry Fellow.
+He holds a BA (International Relations) and a Master of Business Administration from Griffith University, and a Postgraduate Certificate in Policing, Intelligence and Counter Terrorism from Macquarie University.
+Sean also holds qualifications from the Australian National Security College, the Australian Institute of Management and the University of New England.

 Industry Fellow